Short courses in criminal justice

 On this online short course, you'll gain an insight into the difficulties and challenges faced by victims of crime, whether they choose to report it or not.

-On this Missing Persons short course, you'll consider the needs and challenges faced by people who go missing, and their relatives.
+On this Missing Persons: Global Perspectives short course, you'll consider the needs and challenges faced by people who go missing, and their relatives.

 Community Justice Knowledge Modules